yakostro/eagle_game/GDD.md

 - Nest spawns once on every N (make a export var) obstacle
 - nest placed inside the obstacle scene in the Marker2d 'NestPlaceholder'
 - create nest spawner in the same file where all obstacles are being spawned
+- Spawn at random mountain within min and max interval.
+- Increase difficulty > more rare nest spawn.

 ## States
 - Hungry